 Ruben attended the University of Miami School of Law where he was awarded various merit-based scholarships, earned CALI Excellence for the Future Awards for his coursework in Civil Procedure, Evidence, Criminal Law, International & Comparative Law, and Corporate Taxation, was a member of the Business Law Review, and was named to the Dean’s List every semester.
 In addition to a juris doctor degree, Ruben also obtained LL.M. degrees in both Taxation and Estate Planning as well as a Certificate in International Taxation.

-Ruben currently serves on the Florida Bar Eminent Domain Committee and is a member of the Tax and Public Interest Law sections of the Florida Bar.
+Ruben previously served on the Florida Bar Eminent Domain Committee and is a member of the Real Property and Probate, Tax, and Trial Lawyers sections of the Florida Bar.